Poppyqueen/LLM_Memory_Manager/zork/README_ZORK.md

 # Zork I Interactive Example: AI with Memory

 This example demonstrates the `memory_handle.py`.
 Here, we use the memory system to enable an AI to interact with the classic text adventure game **Zork I**.
+(It should work with any game compatible with Z-code interpreters see [https://ifdb.org])

 **What it Does:**